-Results 1–10 of 77 for "Curriculum"X related to "Recognition and reward" Refine Your Search Refine Your Search TopicEducation (29)Learning & memory (6)Children (5)Personality (4)HIV & AIDS (2) 8 more... [+] Race (2)Testing issues (2)Bullying (1)Death & dying (1)Depression (1)Schizophrenia (1)Suicide (1)Teens (1)Hide detailsDocument TypeCurriculumXYear2011 (1)Author/ContributorBenjamin, Ludy T. Jr. (2)Dwyer, Carol (2)Nogare, Mario A. (2)O'Leary, Ann (2)Puente, Antonio E. (2) 26 more... [+] Arnold, J. David (1)Bowleg, Lisa (1)Brabeck, Mary (1)Dollinger, Stephen J. (1)Dwyer, Carol (1)Fernald, L. Dodge (1)Fernald, Peter S. (1)Graham, Sandra (1)Jeffrey, Jill (1)Kasschau, Richard A. (1)Kennedy, Darlene (1)Kerber, Kenneth W. (1)Kratochwill, Tom (1)Lucariello, Joan (1)Mausner, Bernard (1)McCombs, Barbara (1)Moffett, Mary Margaret (1)O'Leary, Ann (1)Semrud-Clikeman, Margaret (1)Stierhem, Carolyn (1)Hide details Results 1–10 of 77 Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Research in Brain Function and LearningIt is important for teachers and parents to understand that maturation of the brain influences learning readiness.
-For teachers, this is especially important when designing lessons and selecting which strategies to use.Curriculum 2.Developing Responsible and Autonomous Learners: A Key to Motivating StudentsResearch has shown that motivation is related to whether or not students have opportunities to be autonomous and to make important academic choices.
+Results 1–10 of 77 for "Curriculum"X related to "Recognition and reward" Refine Your Search Refine Your Search TopicEducation (61)HIV & AIDS (8)Personality (7)Children (6)Learning & memory (5) 11 more... [+] Testing issues (4)Race (2)Schizophrenia (2)Bullying (1)Death & dying (1)Depression (1)Emotional health (1)Law & psychology (1)Sleep (1)Suicide (1)Teens (1)Hide detailsDocument TypeCurriculumXYear2011 (1)Author/ContributorBenjamin, Ludy T. Jr. (2)Dwyer, Carol (2)Nogare, Mario A. (2)O'Leary, Ann (2)Puente, Antonio E. (2) 26 more... [+] Arnold, J. David (1)Bowleg, Lisa (1)Brabeck, Mary (1)Carey, Michael P. (1)Davidson, Margaret (1)Dollinger, Stephen J. (1)Fernald, L. Dodge (1)Fernald, Peter S. (1)Forsyth, Andrew D. (1)Graham, Sandra (1)Greider, Jack J. (1)Jeffrey, Jill (1)Kain, Craig (1)Kennedy, Darlene (1)Kerber, Kenneth W. (1)Kratochwill, Tom (1)Leal, Linda (1)Lucariello, Joan (1)Mausner, Bernard (1)McCombs, Barbara (1)Moffett, Mary Margaret (1)Renner, Michael J. (1)Russo, Nancy Felipe (1)Semrud-Clikeman, Margaret (1)Stierhem, Carolyn (1)Whitcomb, David H. (1)Hide details Results 1–10 of 77 Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Developing Responsible and Autonomous Learners: A Key to Motivating StudentsResearch has shown that motivation is related to whether or not students have opportunities to be autonomous and to make important academic choices.
 Having choices allows children to feel that they have control or ownership over their own learning.
-This, in turn, helps them develop a sense of responsibility and self-motivation.Curriculum 3.Activity 1.2: What is Personality?
+This, in turn, helps them develop a sense of responsibility and self-motivation.Curriculum 2.Research in Brain Function and LearningIt is important for teachers and parents to understand that maturation of the brain influences learning readiness.
+For teachers, this is especially important when designing lessons and selecting which strategies to use.Curriculum 3.Activity 1.2: What is Personality?
 A Personal AppraisalThis activity helps students identify and examine their implicit personality theories and makes personality theories concrete and understandable.Curriculum 4.Using Praise to Enhance Student Resilience and Learning OutcomesPraise is constructive feedback given to students by teachers and others on specific academic products.
-Praise refers only to positive feedback; feedback alone can be either positive or negative.Curriculum 5.Lesson 1: Motivation: TheoriesLesson on instincts, drive-reduction theory, arousal, incentives and cognitive consistency.Curriculum 6.Lesson 3: Sex, Achievement and AggressionA lesson on motivation, intrinsic vs. extrinsic factors, parenting characteristics and cultural influences.Curriculum 8.Undergraduate Curriculum & TeachingDescribes a set of learning goals and outcomes for psychology majors at the completion of the baccalaureate degree.Curriculum 10.Activity 4.1: Simulation for Teaching Personality Psychology: Verbal Conditioning, Need for Approval and Locus of ControlVerbal conditioning can be influenced by factors such as the client's need for approval and whether the client possesses a stronger external or internal locus of control.Curriculum Previous 1 2 3 ...
+Praise refers only to positive feedback; feedback alone can be either positive or negative.Curriculum 5.Activity 4.1: Simulation for Teaching Personality Psychology: Verbal Conditioning, Need for Approval and Locus of ControlVerbal conditioning can be influenced by factors such as the client's need for approval and whether the client possesses a stronger external or internal locus of control.Curriculum 6.Day 4: EthnocentrismEthnocentrism is the tendency to view the world through your own cultural filters.Curriculum 7.Lesson 3: Sex, Achievement and AggressionA lesson on motivation, intrinsic vs. extrinsic factors, parenting characteristics and cultural influences.Curriculum 8.Undergraduate Curriculum & TeachingDescribes a set of learning goals and outcomes for psychology majors at the completion of the baccalaureate degree.Curriculum 9.Lesson 3: Dissociative and Personality DisordersDissociative disorders are characterized by disturbances or changes in memory, consciousness or identity due to psychological factors.Curriculum 10.Lesson 1: Motivation: TheoriesLesson on instincts, drive-reduction theory, arousal, incentives and cognitive consistency.Curriculum Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 77 for "Curriculum"X related to "Recognition and reward"